Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Instead breathe and ask the kinder question:

-You will want to learn how to be flexible in your ways of thinking.
+The third simple mindset shift you need to make: learn how to be flexible in your ways of thinking.

-You will find that you are able to be much happier than you might have been otherwise, if you stay open to new interpretations for why things happened as they did – and why people do the things they do.
+You’ll find that you are able to be much happier than you might have been otherwise, if you …

-It’s helpful to your happiness if you can work on staying flexible in your point of view and expanding your limited beliefs about how the world might work.
+It’s helpful to your happiness if you expand your limited beliefs about how the world might work.

-When you’re able to be flexible in your understanding of things, you’re able to deal with challenges by not taking things as personally.
+When you’re able to be flexible in your understanding of things, you’re able to not take things as personally.